 ALL text should be organized and perfectly readable when it’s stripped of CSS.
 Aside from Headings, there are ways to structure HTML content.

 Paragraphs: Automatically added by the WYSIWYG editor, this provides consistent styling line to line.
-Separate content by a normal return instead of a hard break (shift+return).
+Separate content by a normal return instead of a soft break (shift+return).
 Do not be afraid of white space, this makes the text more readable and provides much more natural reading breaks for screen readers.

 Lists: If you have a simple set of instructions or grouped content utilize the Ordered <ol> or Unordered lists <ul> available to you.